Jzhyang1/Monomer/Syntax.md

 ### float

 Float literals are used to store fractional values.
-They contain a decimal point and/or the letter "E", which indicates scientific notation (1e3 = 1x10^3).
+They contain a decimal point ( and/or the letter `E`, which indicates scientific notation (1e3 = 1x10^3).
+Non base-10 float literals are not supported.
 Valid float literals include

     .99
     1e7
     2.998e8

+Invalid int literals include

-> The last case, 0x.99
+    0x.99
+    .0.1

 ### char